portellam/auto-xorg/README.md

 ## Disclaimer
 Tested on Debian Linux, on my personal laptop PC (Thinkpad T500-series, with NVIDIA Optimus) and desktop PC (Intel Core 9th Gen. and Z390 motherboard).

-My desktop (active GPUs are NVIDIA and AMD) has no issues and works as expected.
-I daily drive this Desktop, and Auto-Xorg is a bonus for swapping boot VGA devices.
+My desktop has no issues and works as expected.
+Primary and secondary GPUs are NVIDIA 10-series and AMD Radeon HD 6900-series, respectively.
+**I daily drive this Desktop, and Auto-Xorg works as expected.
+It such a help for whenever I choose boot either VGA device.**

 However my laptop has some issues:

 * **lspci** parses Intel VGA driver **"i915"** (which is blacklisted and superseded by **"modesetting**").
 This driver mis-match causes Auto-Xorg to write an invalid Xorg configuration file.
 * the laptop does not support VGA passthrough at all.
 For this use-case, Auto-Xorg will provide zero benefit.

 ## To-do
 In the future, I would like to create a specific, distro-independent function.
 The function will check for if the more recent Intel driver (**"modesetting"**) is present or not, and apply an Xorg file accordingly.